Asymptotic Safety in the Conformal Hidden Sector?: Model Building

 where $H$ is the SM Higgs doublet, $S$ is the complex singlet and $D_\mu$ is the extended covariant derivative.
 In the basis where the two $U(1)$ gauge kinetic terms are diagonal, the covariant derivative term is written as \cite{Hashimoto:2013hta,Chankowski:2006jk}

 where $g_3$, $g_2$, $g_Y$ and $g'$ are the gauge couplings of $SU(3)_c$, $SU(2)$, $U(1)_Y$ and $U(1)'$ respectively.
 The quantities $Y$ and $Q_B'$ denote the $U(1)_Y$ hypercharge and the $U(1)'$ charge.
 We make explicit the mixing term proportional to $g_m$ that couples the $B_\mu^\prime$ field to SM hypercharge $Y$.
-Dilepton constraints on new neutral gauge bosons are stringent, so we would like to avoid coupling the $U(1)^\prime$ gauge group to SM leptons, making the model leptophobic.
+Dilepton constraints on new neutral gauge bosons are stringent \cite{Aad:2014cka}, so we would like to avoid coupling the $U(1)^\prime$ gauge group to SM leptons at tree level, which we do by making the model leptophobic.
 Because we would like to focus on a leptophobic variant, we choose a special case of the gauge group $U(1)_{B-xL}'$ where $x=0$ and the gauge group in our case can be denoted $U(1)_B'$ with charge $Q_B'$ \cite{Carena:2004xs}.
+Our analysis has found that the fixed points, as discussed in the next section, are highly sensitive to the number of fermions in the theory.
+To obtain realistic solutions to the renormalization group equations, we have chosen to set the $U(1)_B'$ charge of the first and second generations of SM quarks to zero.
+This choice will be discussed further in subsequent sections.
+For convenience, we list the charge assignments of the SM fermion and scalar sectors of the $U(1)_B'$ model in Tables \ref{fermion gauge charge} and \ref{Scharge}.
+Several other sets of charge assignments that avoid anomalies can be found in Ref.~\cite{Carena:2004xs}.

 Inclusion of a new gauge group generates a new set of perturbative anomalies.
-To cancel these anomalies, we include several particles charged under the new gauge group $U(1)_B$.
-In particular, we require a right handed neutrino $\nu_R$ and two `spectator' fermions $\psi^l_L$ and $\psi^e_L$ that are vectorlike under the SM gauge group.
-The neutrino also couples to the singlet field through a Majorana Yukawa-type term \cite{Carena:2004xs,Hashimoto:2013hta}: $L_M=-Y_M^{ij}\bar{\nu_{Ri}^c}\nu_{Rj}S+\left(\rm{h.c.}\right)$.
-These spectator particles have no effect on the phenomenological conclusions.
+To cancel these anomalies, we include several particles charged under the new gauge group $U(1)_B'$.
+In particular, we require a right handed neutrino $\nu_R$ and two `spectator' fermions $\psi^l_{L,R}$ and $\psi^e_{L,R}$.
+Charge assignments for these exotic fermions and the neutrino are included in Table~\ref{exotic fermion gauge charge}.

-For convenience, we list the charge assignments of the $U(1)_B'$ model in Table \ref{fermion gauge charge}.
-A more general set of charge assignments can be found in \cite{Carena:2004xs}.
+Since our model does include a right handed neutrino, we briefly comment on some aspects of the neutrino sector.
+The neutrino couples to the singlet field through a Majorana Yukawa-type term \cite{Carena:2004xs,Hashimoto:2013hta}: $L_M=-Y_M^{ij}\bar{\nu_{Ri}^c}\nu_{Rj}S+\left(\rm{h.c.}\right)$.
+We have left the flavor indices explicit, though our model only requires a single right handed neutrino to match the single generation of quarks.
+The neutrino will acquire a Majorana mass of $m_{\nu_R}=\sqrt{2}v_1Y_M$ after $U(1)_B$ symmetry breaking, with $v_1$ the vacuum expectation value of the scalar field.
+The model, as presented, cannot generate light neutrino masses.
+However, by adding a Higgs-neutrino Yukawa term \cite{Hashimoto:2013hta}